 The average properties of rows or columns of TRMs can be measured by a short PCC sequence.
 The length of a PCC sequence is always a power of two.
 There are 20 rows of waveguides, therefore the PCC sequence has a minimum of 32 pulses.
 Although the 14 columns (14 tiles) could be measured by a PCC sequence of 16 pulses, it is assumed that a sequence length of 32 pulses is also used.
 All 20 rows are operated together, meaning the antenna is in a full operational state.
 The overall signal from all rows is received, digitized and packed into calibration packets.
 These packets are evaluated (on the ground) to determine the properties of the individual rows.
 The approach for measuring the average azimuth excitation coefficient is similar to the elevation pattern, using columns of TRMs instead of rows.

 The PCC-32 measurements described above need approximately 129 pulses.
 Additional warm-up pulses may also be needed.
-Such a large number of calibration pulses represent a significant interruption in image generation when operated within the image acquisition of the stripmap mode.
-For intermediate calibration pulses in stripmap mode, and also for calibration pulses related to each sub-swath measurement in the ScanSAR modes, a shorter sequence is needed.
-The shortest possible PCC sequence is based on two measurements, however this procedure introduces PCC-inherent error contributions.
-These latter errors are to be expected, although they are significantly smaller than those due to leakage signals.
+Such a large number of calibration pulses represent a significant interruption in image generation when operated within the image acquisition of the Stripmap mode.
+For intermediate calibration pulses in Stripmap mode, and also for calibration pulses related to each sub-swath measurement in the TopSAR modes, a shorter sequence is needed.
+The Sentinel-1 acquisition timelines foresee slots of 20 calibration pulses block wise interleaved within the imaging operation (before each burst for TopSAR modes).
+In order to derive the combined calibration signals 5 or more of these slots shall be processed together.
+Moreover, due to the high stability of measured internal calibration parameters, since May 2015 it has been decided to avoid interleaved calibration sequences in stripmap data, demanding them only to the pre and post-amble acquisition sequences.

 For the antenna model, the reference patterns of all beams are derived for radiometric correction of the SAR data.
 The active antenna of the SAR instrument allows a multitude of different antenna beams with their associated gain patterns.
 All these patterns are described by the mathematical antenna model which provides the antenna patterns as functions of the commanded amplitudes and phases within the front end EFEs and within the tile amplifiers.
 The quality of the patterns is ensured by the on-board temperature compensation controlled by the tile control units.
 The internal calibration signals measure the actual phases and amplitudes and allow verifying the correct function and performance of all included elements.
 The antenna model is established on-ground, based on pattern tests at various integration levels up to the complete antenna.